Determinants in Quantum Matrix Algebras and Integrable Systems: Quantum determinants in QMA

-\begin{remark}\rm It should be emphasized that if a symmetry $R$ is a deformation of the usual flip the corresponding RTT and RE algebras are deformations of the commutative algebra $\Sym(gl(N))$, i.e. dimensions of the homogenous components of these QMA are classical (if $R$ is a Hecke symetry, the parameter $q$ must be generic).
+\begin{remark}\rm It should be emphasized that if a symmetry $R$ is a deformation of the usual flip the corresponding RTT and RE algebras are deformations of the commutative algebra $\Sym(gl(N))$, i.e. dimensions of the homogenous components of these QMA are classical (if $R$ is a Hecke symmetry, the parameter $q$ must be generic).

 However, if $R$ is a braiding coming from the quantum groups of the series $B_n, C_n, D_n$, this property fails.
-It can be seen from consideration of the corresponding quasiclassical term.
-This term, corresponding to the RTT algebra, is defined by the classical $r$-matrix, giving rise to the Poisson bracket, called the second Sklyanin bracket, on the function algebra $Fun(G)$, where $G$ is a Lie group from one of these series.
-Whereas, on the algebra $\Sym(\gg)$, where $\gg$ is the corresponding Lie algebra, a similar bracket does not exist. \end{remark}
+Thus, any similar deformation of the algebra $\Sym(\gg)$, where $\gg$ is a Lie algebra belonging to one of these series, does not exist.
+By contrary, there exist quantum deformations of the function algebra $Fun(G)$, where $G$ is the corresponding Lie group.
+The corresponding quotients of the RTT algebras are exhibited in \cite{FRT}. \end{remark}